SportsMonkie.com

 Who is the greatest heavyweight boxer of all time?+

-An undisputed champion holds all four major world titles — the WBC, WBA, IBF, and WBO belts — in a single weight class at the same time.
-Because the sport is split across several sanctioning bodies, becoming undisputed is rare and highly prestigious.
-In September 2025, Terence Crawford became the first male boxer of the four-belt era to hold undisputed status in three different weight divisions.
+An undisputed champion holds all four major belts — the WBC, WBA, IBF, and WBO — in one weight class at the same time.
+Because the sport is split across four sanctioning bodies, unifying them is difficult and prestigious.
+In September 2025, Terence Crawford became the first male boxer of the four-belt era to hold undisputed status in three separate divisions: super lightweight, welterweight, and super middleweight.

 Has any boxer retired undefeated?+